ErnestVidal1/ErnestVidal1/README.md

 ### PHASE 6: Incorporation of Author's Revisions
 Preparation of Amendments (e.g., Images, Text, including long fragments).
 Amendment Introduction (from PDF comments or location-based text doc).
-- 🛠️ **AHK PDF-to-XML Jump & Tag Generator**: Designed to expedite the manual transfer of author's comments from PDFs into master XML DocBook files.
-Utilizes AutoHotkey to allow users to "jump" from a phrase near a highlighted comment area in the PDF directly to the corresponding point in the XML file.
-Additionally, generates complex XML tags with a single keyboard shortcut.
-Greatly simplifies the task of applying PDF comments to the master XML file.
+- 🛠️ **AHK PDF-to-XML Jump & Tag Generator**: Streamlines the transfer of author's comments from PDFs to XML DocBook files.
+Enables "jump" functionality to go from a phrase near a highlighted comment area in the PDF directly to the corresponding point in the XML file, and one-click complex XML tagging.
+Simplifies comment application to master files.
 Status: Ready.
-- 🛠️ **Java/AcroJS PDF Comment to Master File Integrator**: Automates the process of incorporating author's corrections, given in PDF comments, back into the master editable file (Word, DocBook, etc.) from which the PDF was generated.
-Utilizes PDFBox in Java and Acrobat JavaScript (AcroJS) to make this task efficient and accurate.
-Greatly reduces manual work, especially for documents with a high volume of corrections.
+- 🛠️ **Java/AcroJS Comment Integrator**: Automates the inclusion of PDF comments into master files like Word and DocBook.
+Efficiently handles high-volume corrections.
 Status: In Development.

 ### PHASE 7: Post-Conversion Adjustments
 - Applicable in cases like PDF to Word conversion (e.g., for translations)